Egypt Approves Constitutional Changes That Could Keep Sissi In Office Until 2030

 The amendments also chip away at the independence of the court system.
 Supporters of the changes have said they are important for Egypt's stability.

-"Pro-government media, businesspeople and lawmakers had pushed for a 'yes' vote and a high turnout, with many offering free rides and food handouts to voters, while authorities threatened to fine anyone boycotting the three-day referendum," The Associated Press reported.
+"Pro-government media, businesspeople and lawmakers had pushed for a 'yes' vote and a high turnout, with many offering free rides and food handouts to voters, while authorities threatened to fine anyone boycotting the three-day referendum," the Associated Press reported.

 Some websites that were encouraging people to vote "no" appeared to be blocked in Egypt, according to Human Rights Watch and the independent Egyptian news site Mada Masr.